The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 Because mediation is a voluntary process, both of you must be willing to at least give it a try.
 Active participation by both spouses is one of the requirements to make mediation work.

-Divorce Mediator vs Attorney for Divorce?
+Divorce mediator vs attorney for divorce?

-But if you want to divorce amicably and do what's best for your children while saving money and time in the process, and your spouse is willing to do the same, get a mediator vs divorce lawyer.
+As you can see, the question of whether to use a lawyer vs mediator is one that solely depends on your unique situation.
+But if you want to divorce amicably and do what’s best for your children while saving money and time in the process, and your spouse is willing to do the same, get a mediator vs divorce lawyer.

 You’ll be glad you did!